 (1) Developed and written by program faculty;

 (2) Consistent with the law regulating the practice of nursing as a registered nurse;

 (4) Distributed to each nursing student.

-(1) The program curriculum requires not less than twelve months of clinical nursing coursework;
+(1) The program curriculum requires not less than forty-five weeks of clinical nursing coursework;

 (2) The philosophy, conceptual framework, outcome objectives, and overall curriculum in the nursing major are substantively equivalent to that required for program completion for typical students graduating from the same program;

 (3) The advanced standing option meets all other requirements set forth in this rule.